dkrizman/dash-manufacture-spc-dashboard/README.md

 * [Dash DAQ](dashdaq.io) - styled technical components for industrial applications

 ## Requirements
 We suggest you to create a separate virtual environment running Python 3 for this app, and install all of the required dependencies there.
-Run in Terminal/Command Promtp:
+Run in Terminal/Command Prompt:

 ```
 git clone https://github.com/plotly/dash-manufacture-spc-dashboard.git